 Website: www.nfsdiag.org · Releases: github.com/lsferreira42/nfsdiag/releases/latest

-The idea is simple: you give one IP or hostname, and the tool checks the things that usually break in NFS: network, rpcbind, NFS versions, mountd, exports, permissions, root squash, locking, stale handles and some basic performance.
+nfsdiag is a command-line NFS diagnostic tool written in C. You give it an IP or hostname, and it checks everything that usually breaks in NFS: network reachability, rpcbind, NFS versions, mountd, exports, permissions, root squash, locking, stale handles, and performance.

-It is not magic, and it will not replace a good server side analysis.
-But it helps a lot to understand if the problem is network, NFS config, permissions, UID/GID mapping, or something more strange.
+It is not magic, and it will not replace a good server-side analysis.
+But it narrows down whether the problem is network, NFS config, permissions, UID/GID mapping, or something stranger.

 What this tool does